Knowledge Base / Legal & NFA

 Build Impact

-Budget approximately $200 to $300 on top of the suppressor price for the tax stamp and trust.
+Budget approximately $25 to $100 on top of the suppressor price for a trust (the tax stamp fee was eliminated in January 2026 under the OBBBA, but registration is still required).
 Suppressor prices range from $300 (rimfire) to $1,500 (premium rifle cans).
-Plan for the wait time — buy the suppressor early, then build or configure your host firearm while you wait.
+Plan for the wait time, buy the suppressor early, then build or configure your host firearm while you wait.
 Once approved, you must follow all NFA transport rules: you can carry it across state lines but must notify the ATF first using Form 5320.20.